nullptrT/liblogcpp/README.md

 It's online api documentation can be found [here](https://doc.0ptr.de/liblogcpp/).
 How to use it is documented lower on this page.

 If you wrote additional datastructures or functions and you think it could be useful within this library: You are welcome to create a pull request or contact me ( lauseb644 _at_ gmail _dot_ com ).

+Since v1.8.0 LibLogC++ is feature-complete except for colorized terminal output on windows.

 #### Currently supported features